 Nevada does not charge estate or inheritance taxes.
 In this detailed guide of Nevada’s inheritance laws, we break down intestate succession, probate, what makes a will valid and more.
-If you’d like professional guidance on your estate planning, or just need help investing your inheritance, you can use SmartAsset’s advisor matching tool to find a financial advisor in your area.
+If you’d like professional guidance with your estate plan, or just need help investing your inheritance, you can use SmartAsset’s free financial advisor matching tool.

 Does Nevada Have an Inheritance Tax or Estate Tax?

 Under Nevada law, there are no inheritance or estate taxes.
 It is one of the 38 states that does not apply an estate tax.
 Nevada repealed its estate tax, also called a pick-up tax, on Jan.
 1, 2005.

 Estate taxes and inheritance taxes are similar, but there are some important differences to note.
 Estate taxes are taken out of the deceased’s estate immediately after their passing, while inheritance taxes are imposed upon the deceased’s heirs after they have received their inheritance.